 Las Cruces has a rich cultural environment.
 New Mexico State University provides many concerts and plays in its Pan Am Center.
 The Las Cruces Symphony and the American Southwest Theatre Company perform at its Hershel Zohn Theatre.
 Ballet, Community Theatre and art are also available in Las Cruces.
 The University has 4 museums including the Las Cruces Museum of Art.
 The Dona Ana Community College offers classes for retirees at the Academy for Learning in Retirement.
 There are several important fiestas including The Whole Enchilada Festival.
-The Academy for Learning in Retirement (527-7527)

 The crime rate is slightly above the U.S. average.

 There are several medical facilities in Las Cruces, hospitals located here include Memorial Medical Center and Mountain View Regional Medical Center.

 Las Cruces International Airport has no regularly scheduled flights.
 El Paso is the nearest airport, 40 miles away.
 RoadRUNNER Transit is a small transit system run by the city.
 Las Cruces is below average in walkability when compared to other communities.

 Las Cruces now has about 105000 population and is growing quickly with a great deal of construction.
 A second full hospital has now opened and medical care has improved dramatically.
 The older hospital has also expanded it\'s services.
 There is a lot of outdoor activity all year round.
 The university has a lot of activities.
 The mountains are not far to drive to on a hot summer day.